 Higher apprenticeships and degree apprenticeships enable students to work in a profession while studying for a degree-level qualification in the same area.
 Apprenticeships are funded by the Apprenticeship Levy, whereby larger businesses pay into the levy 'pot', which businesses can draw on to cover the cost of training apprenticeships.

-However, though the Government has introduced degree apprenticeships in new subjects, the overall number of apprenticeship starts has decreased from around 500,000 in 2015/16 to around 337,000 in 2022/23.17 level apprenticeship.
-Another concern is that close to half of those who start apprenticeship courses do not complete them.
+However, though the Government has introduced degree apprenticeships in new subjects, the overall number of apprenticeship starts has decreased from around 500,000 in 2015/16 to around 337,000 in 2022/23.

 Figure 6: Apprenticeship starts by type